 We reuse electronic equipment when appropriate; otherwise we recycle it responsibly through the same programs we offer our customers.

 HP’s operations are not water intensive, but we recognize that water availability is a growing concern globally.
-We are aware that some of our operations are in water-stressed regions, making water availability and quality an issue for our business, customers, and communities.
-We purchase the vast majority of water we use through well-regulated municipal sources and participate in the
+We are committed to reducing our water footprint, especially at operations in water-stressed regions.
+We take part in the

-For complete information regarding HP’s approach to environmental sustainability in our products and solutions, please download our 2012 Global Citizenship Report.
-To view data and goals from across our global citizenship efforts, visit the data and goals dashboard.
+For complete information regarding our approach to environmental sustainability in our operations, please download our 2013 Living Progress Report.
+To view data and goals from across our Living Progress efforts, visit the data and goals dashboard.

-1 Hazardous waste classification varies by country.
-For ease of calculation, HP data includes some waste not considered hazardous in the country where it is generated.
+2 Hazardous waste classification varies by country.
+For ease of calculation, HP data include some waste not considered hazardous in the country where it is generated

 - + - About environmental sustainability